 In another example, a man known as Jesse T. had his mugshot posted on mugshots.com, a site that publicizes arrest information, even though he was never charged with a crime.

 Unsurprisingly, he found it incredibly difficult to find a job.

 According to the NATO Strategic Communications Center of Excellence, just 50-60% of data broker information is accurate.
 But very few data brokers allow individuals to correct inaccurate information.

 Are Data Brokers Legal?

-Similarly, the California Consumer Privacy Act sets down that consumers have the right to know what information is being collected about them and whom it’s being sold to.
-Under this law, individuals also have the right to opt-out or have their data deleted.
-Importantly, the law also prohibits selling data about users under 16 years old.
+Similarly, the California Consumer Privacy Act sets down that consumers have the right to know what information is being collected about them and to whom it’s being sold to.
+Under this law, individuals have the right to opt-out or have their data deleted.
+The law also prohibits selling data about users under 16 years old.